Outreach

 Materials:

-Materials will be provided by our office and provided for them on the first day of the program.
+All project aterials will be provided for participants on the first day of the program.

 Western Illinois University is an Affirmative Action and Equal Opportunity employer with a strong commitment to diversity.
 In that spirit, we are particularly interested in receiving applications from a broad spectrum of people, including, but not limited to, minorities, women and individuals with disabilities.
 WIU has a non-discrimination policy that includes discrimination based on an individual’s membership in the following classes: sex, race, color, sexual orientation, gender identity, gender expression, religion, age, marital status, national origin, disability, genetic information, veteran status, and any other classes protected by state or federal law.